pinobatch/numism/docs/gb_emu_testing.md

 =========================

 I'm testing several current and historic emulators of the Game Boy compact video game system to compare and contrast their behavior with that of an authentic Game Boy.
-My main goal is to produce "coins," my term for short test programs to highlight a behavior difference.
+I seek to produce "coins," my term for short test programs to highlight a behavior difference.
 (See [What makes a good coin?] and [Game Boy coin list].)
 Along the way, I'm producing [exercisers], or in-depth test ROMs